ULHPC/tutorials/docs/opencl/README.md

 g++ -lOpenCL exercise1.cpp
 ```

+## Exercise 1: whats the output of exercise1.cpp on the Iris cluster?
+Is it using the GPUs by Default?

 On the Iris cluster, if the programmer compiles the code by only adding the `-lOpenCL` flag, the compiler uses the *Portable Computing Language (PoCL)* implementation of OpenCL that runs on the CPU.

 So, in the output, this first example, the *platform* is the [Portable Computing Language](http://portablecl.org/)